BGforgeNet/Fallout2_Party_Orders/README.md

 and its [wiki page](https://falloutmods.fandom.com/wiki/Party_Orders_add-on).
 Notes for modders are [here](docs/modder_notes.md).

-## Instalation
+## Installation

-* Download the [latest release](https://github.com/BGforgeNet/Fallout2_Party_Orders/releases/latest), unzip into Fallout 2 directory.
+- Download the [latest release](https://github.com/BGforgeNet/Fallout2_Party_Orders/releases/latest), unzip into Fallout 2 directory.
   Overwriting `ddraw.dll` is not necessary.

 ## Usage

 Hotkeys are configured in `mods/party_orders.ini`.
 Default keys:

-* F: Heal
+- F: Heal
-* G: Loot
+- G: Loot
-* H: Holster weapon
+- H: Holster weapon
-* R: Regroup
+- R: Regroup
-* X: Scatter
+- X: Scatter
-* T: (Dude) Pick up items or auto-loot bodies
+- T: (Dude) Pick up items or auto-loot bodies
-* 0: Switch behavior of T key between pick up items and loot bodies
+- 0: Switch behavior of T key between pick up items and loot bodies
-* Ctrl-B: Switch ammo type (AP/JHP)
+- Ctrl-B: Switch ammo type (AP/JHP)
-* D: Allow/forbid party members to use burst attacks.
+- D: Allow/forbid party members to use burst attacks.
-  - When allowed, it doesn't mean that they will always use burst, only that they *may*.
+  - When allowed, it doesn't mean that they will always use burst, only that they _may_.
   - However, if equipped with a weapon which has only burst mode, such as a minigun, this order will be ignored by this particular party member.